Article by Rob Robinson

 - Which predictive coding technologies are utilized by your eDiscovery platform?

-- If you use k-Nearest Neighbor Classified (k-NN), do you use 1-NN or k-NN with k>1?
+- If you use k-Nearest Neighbor Classifier (k-NN), do you use 1-NN or k-NN with k>1?

 - Which technology-assisted review protocols are utilized in your delivery of predictive coding?